Representative-Office-Thailand

 A representative office in Thailand directly establishes an exporting company that ensures a permanent or temporary presence in foreign markets.
 This type of office is used in the initial realization phase.
 Moreover, it is used for market research or communication activities.
 Representative offices are subject to the operating regulations listed in Schedule 3(21) attached to Act.BE 2542.
 If a foreigner wishes to operate such a business, he must first apply for a license from the Ministry of Business Development Director.
 He must also obtain approval from the Foreign Affairs Commission.
 This procedure takes about one week.

-What are the regulations for representative offices in Thailand ?
+What are the regulations in Thailand ?

 There are eight significant regulations to comprehend for an agent office in Thailand :